bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/Starting an Open Source Project.md

 *   **Adoption and remixing:** Open source projects can be used by anyone for nearly any purpose.
 People can even use it to build other things.
 [WordPress](https://github.com/WordPress), for example, started as a fork of an existing project called [b2](https://github.com/WordPress/book/blob/HEAD/Content/Part%201/2-b2-cafelog.md).

 *   **Transparency:** Anyone can inspect an open source project for errors or inconsistencies.
-Transparency matters to governments like [Bulgaria](https://medium.com/@bozhobg/bulgaria-got-a-law-requiring-open-source-98bf626cf70a) or the [United States](https://sourcecode.cio.gov/), regulated industries like banking or healthcare, and security software like [Let’s Encrypt](https://github.com/letsencrypt).
+Transparency matters to governments like [Bulgaria](https://medium.com/@bozhobg/bulgaria-got-a-law-requiring-open-source-98bf626cf70a) or the [United States](https://sourcecode.cio.gov/), regulated industries like banking or healthcare, and security software like [Let's Encrypt](https://github.com/letsencrypt).

-Open source isn’t just for software, either.
+Open source isn't just for software, either.
 You can open source everything from data sets to books.
 Check out [GitHub Explore](https://github.com/explore) for ideas on what else you can open source.

 ### [](#does-open-source-mean-free-of-charge)Does open source mean “free of charge”?

-One of open source’s biggest draws is that it does not cost money.
-“Free of charge”, however, is a byproduct of open source’s overall value.
+One of open source's biggest draws is that it does not cost money.
+“Free of charge”, however, is a byproduct of open source's overall value.

 Because [an open source license requires](https://opensource.org/osd-annotated) that anyone can use, modify, and share your project for nearly any purpose, projects themselves tend to be free of charge.
 If the project cost money to use, anyone could legally make a copy and use the free version instead.